AlexYud/snapAPI/README.md

   <img alt="" src="" width="100%">
 </p>

-## 💻 Projeto
+## 💻 Project
 - API developed using TDD with Jest and Node.js.

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using the following technologies:

 - Node.js
 - express.js
 - Jest
 - mongoose

-## 📝 Licença
+## 📝 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](https://opensource.org/licenses/MIT) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](https://opensource.org/licenses/MIT) for more details.